0330 822 0505

 Monthly repayments

-The amount you pay out every month on your student debt is important to lenders as it forms part of their affordability checks.
-When assessing affordability, lenders will look not just at your regular monthly income, but also at any other borrowing commitments.
-They will want to be sure that what you have left over after all of your regular spending and finance is enough to mean you can safely afford your mortgage repayments.
+Lenders value the amount you pay out every month on your student debt as part of their affordability checks.
+When assessing affordability, lenders will consider not only your regular monthly income but also any other borrowing commitments.

 Balance outstanding

-As well as how much you pay out on a monthly basis, lenders will be interested in the total amount of student loan you have left to pay.
+As well as how much you pay out on a monthly basis, lenders will be interested in the total amount of student loans you have left to pay.
 This won’t impact your application as much as your monthly repayment amount, but lenders like to have a full picture of any financial commitments.

 Should you declare your student loan?

-With any mortgage application you have a legal obligation to be honest and transparent from the start.
+With any mortgage application, you have a legal obligation to be honest and transparent from the start.
 Having a student loan outstanding may affect the amount you can borrow, but it’s far better to have all your cards on the table and present lenders with a clear and realistic picture of your finances.

 calculator icon